-Cosmetic surgery is on the rise in men, which is of no surprise considering everyone wants to look their very best.
-Large number of male baby boomers are seeking surgical options to combat signs of aging and enhance their appearance.
+Cosmetic surgery is on the rise for men, which is of no surprise considering everyone wants to look their very best.
+Large number of male baby boomers are seeking surgical options to combat the signs of aging and enhance their appearance.

-The following will give you some additional information on Blepharoplasty Surgery for Men.
-If you would like to schedule a consultation to talk about this procedure, please contact Sistine Plastic Surgery.
+The following will give you some additional information regarding blepharoplasty surgery for men.
+If you would like to schedule a consultation to talk about this procedure, please contact Sistine Facial Plastic Surgery.

 It is important to note that the shape and position of the eyebrow in men and women differ.
 Men tend to have lower, straight and thick eyebrows that lack an outside arch.
 Women tend to have higher, slimmer eyebrows and prefer an outside arch.
 When performing eyelid, brow or forehead lift surgery in men, it is important to keep these masculine and rugged characteristics in mind.

 Because the incision is made in the upper eyelid crease during eye lift surgery, it is often easy to hide the scar which gradually improves over time.
 When it comes to lower eyelid surgery, scarring is often less noticeable in women, since they can conceal irregularities using makeup.

 Men may have a more difficult time hiding surgical scars, so the surgical approach and surgeon’s technique become vital.
 In this case, it is often beneficial to operate using a transconjunctival approach –the most common approach used in lower blepharoplasty procedures.
 During a transconjunctival lower eyelid procedure, an incision is made in the inside of the eyelid.
 This differs from the transcutaneous approach in which an incision is made just under the eyelashes.